spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/kustomize-manifests/index.md

 In the context of Spinnaker, Kustomize lets you generate a custom manifest, which can be deployed in a downstream `Deploy (Manifest)` stage.
 This manifest is tailored to your requirements and built on existing configurations.

+Note that Spinnaker uses the latest non-kubectl version of Kustomize.

 ## Enabling Kustomize in 1.16 (Beta)

 Kustomize can be enabled by a feature flag in 1.16.